 # Historical

-Similarly to the historical A/AAAA records, these are TLDs that previously (only) had apex MX records, but no longer do so:
+Similarly to the historical A/AAAA records, these are TLDs that previously (only) had apex MX records, but no longer do so.
+Many come from a list compiled by the IETF in 2013;[5] other dates indicate an observation by me, directly.

 Territory | ccTLD | Email server (MX) |